yquake2/yquake2/doc/040_cvarlist.md

   have a targetname.
 There are a few cases of this in GroundZero and The Reckoning.
 This cvar is disabled by default to maintain the original gameplay experience.

+* **g_machinegun_norecoil**: Disable machine gun recoil in single player.
+  By default this is set to `0`, this keeps the original machine gun recoil in single player.
+When set to `1` the recoil is disabled in single player, the same way as in multiplayer.
+  This cvar only works if the game.dll implements this behaviour.

 * **g_disruptor (Ground Zero only)**: This boolean cvar controls the availability of the Disruptor weapon to players.
 The Disruptor is